CHAPTER 1 The Mad Hatters of Silicon Valley

 It is in this space where the battle for the future of AI — and in fact civilization itself — will occur.
 It is in this space where the awareness, creativity, power of choice and compassion of the individual resides.

-There are no algorithms or chemicals or herd thinking or intellectual overlords in this space.
+There are no algorithms, chemicals, herd thinking or intellectual overlords in this space.
+There is no web in this space.

-Our power of choice, our ability to create independently, our ability to evaluate data is eroding.
-Our self-determinism is being degraded.
+Our power of choice, our ability to create independently, our vitality, and our ability to evaluate data are eroding.
+Self-determinism is being degraded.

-It is what happens when the individual quietly stops exercising his own power of choice and creativity — and hands the controls over to an algorithm, or the responses of a large language model, or whatever voice is loudest or cleverest in the environment and we offer up our unalienable rights to the fascist or technologist who promises a more efficiently organized society.
+It is what happens (and is happening) when the individual stultifies and quietly stops exercising his own power of choice and creativity — and hands the controls over to an algorithm, or the responses of a large language model, or whatever voice is loudest or cleverest in the environment and we wind up offering up our unalienable rights to the fascist or technologist who promises a more efficiently organized society.

 The other side of the coin is cognitive sovereignty.